 Klis 1648 - today

 Venice governed Klis until 1797.
 Then, for a short period, until 1813, Klis was taken over by France (Napoleon Bonaparte), and after that it began the period of Austrian authority until 1918.
-With collapse of Habsburg Monarchy, Klis lost military strategic significance.
-In the next period Klis, along with whole Dalmatia, shared the fate of all Croatian lands.
-Finally, in 1990, flag of Republic of Croatia was raised at Klis Fortress.
+With collapse of the Habsburg Monarchy, Klis lost military strategic significance.
+In the next period, Klis, along with whole Dalmatia, shared the fate of all Croatian lands.
+Finally, in 1990, the flag of Republic of Croatia was raised at Klis Fortress.